endoflife-date/endoflife.date/products/apache-camel.md

 ---

 > [Apache Camel](https://camel.apache.org/) is an open source framework for message-oriented
-> middleware with a rule-based routing and mediation engine that provides a Java object-based
+> middleware with a rule-based routing and mediation engine.
+It provides a Java object-based
 > implementation of the Enterprise Integration Patterns using an application programming interface
 > (or declarative Java domain-specific language) to configure routing and mediation rules.

 Apache Camel follows [Semantic Versioning](https://semver.org/).
-There is two LTS releases per year, and they are supported for one year with security and important/critical bug fixes.
+There are two LTS releases per year, and they are supported for one year with security and important/critical bug fixes.
 Non-LTS releases [don't receive any support](https://camel.apache.org/blog/2020/03/LTS-Release-Schedule/).